 Shop Local – Consider visiting a local farmers market.
 The produce sometimes costs more than a typical grocery store, but you are also getting better quality food.
 Sometimes, you may also be able to barter, and price haggle with them.
 It’s also good for your local economy.
 Here are some more tips for shopping at the farmer’s market.

 Make Your Meals – Sure it’s easy to eat out, but it’s going to cost you.
 Look online for cheap ways to prepare healthy meals.
 There are tons of blogs and websites dedicated to eating healthy.
 You don’t even require to spend money on a magazine subscription anymore to come up with healthy recipes.

 Clip Coupons – You can still find great deals by clipping coupons in the newspaper.
 Get the Sunday paper to find coupons.
+Keeping your sanity clipping coupons is important — no need to get them all.
 Also check online to see if there are any online coupons or promotions for your grocery stores.

 Drink Water – Most people don’t drink enough water during the day.
 You should be gulping down 8 to 9 cups per day.
 Instead of splurging on those expensive fitness drinks and juices, drink more water.
 It will do great things for your health and fitness.
 Don’t be afraid to drink tap water.
 You’ll save more than if you drink bottled water.

 Buy From One Place When Gas Prices Are High – You might think that you’re saving money by driving to eight different grocery stores, but you could be burning cash if you don’t consider gas.
 When gas prices are high, consider doing all of your shopping from one grocery store or ones near you.
 If you can walk, it’s even better for your wallet and your health.